Home > Tips & Tricks > Arrow Crab Care & Info

 Arrow crab (Stenorhynchus seticornis) on a reef.

-Don’t confuse the decorator arrow crab with other decorator crabs either.
+Don’t confuse the decorator arrow crab with other decorator crabs.
 There are quite a few crabs out there that will snag different pieces of aquarium décor, and not all of them are members of the genus Stenorhynchus.
 You’ll recognize the decorator arrow crab specifically from its spindly extremities.
-It has a more bland greyish color than the normal arrow crab and more ‘hairy’-looking frills protruding from its body.
+It has a more bland grayish color than the normal arrow crab and a layer of ‘hairy’-looking frills protruding from its body.

 Not all decorator arrow crabs look the same, as there are a few varieties out there.
 Their care and temperament is the same as that of the normal arrow crab.